-The Bleeding Disorders of South Carolina (BDASC) Emergency and Financial Assistance Fund is intended to improve the quality of life of individual and families affected by a bleeding disorder.
-The assistance fund provides funds to eligible individuals and families who need emergency financial assistance and non-emergency aid for; basic living expenses emergencies, IE: utility, electric, housing, water, car, phone; medical and living expenses incurred due to the medical and dental care associated with a bleeding disorder, ie; transportation and lodging to HTC clinics, hospitals; medical equipment needs and supplies; Medical Alert ID; medical testing and bills, labs, health care insurance assistance, dental expenses (orthodontics are not covered), and mental health services.
+The Bleeding Disorders of South Carolina (BDASC) Emergency and Financial Assistance Fund is intended to improve the quality of life of individuals and families affected by bleeding disorders.
+The assistance fund provides funds to eligible individuals and families who need emergency financial assistance and non-emergency aid for; basic living expenses emergencies, IE: utility, electric, housing, water, car, phone; medical and living expenses incurred due to the medical care associated with a bleeding disorder; transportation and lodging to HTC clinics, hospitals; medical equipment needs and supplies; Medical Alert ID; medical testing and bills, labs, health care insurance assistance, dental expenses (orthodontics are not covered), and mental health services.
 Other assistance requests may be available upon an individual basis and funding revenue, such as school needs, work training, college tuition assistance, and national meetings support.

-Travel Grants for educational and supportive Chapter and national events is also available (as funds allow).
+Travel Grants for educational and supportive BDASC and national events are also available (as funds allow).
 Applicants will need to fill out a financial assistance form.

 To be eligible for assistance: